buildingSMART/IFC4.3.x-development/docs/schemas/resource/IfcPresentationAppearanceResource/Types/IfcSizeSelect.md

 # IfcSizeSelect

-The _IfcSizeSelect_ provides for the selection between different measure types used for provision of a length measure.
+The _IfcSizeSelect_ provides for the selection between different measure types used for provision of a length measure.<!-- end of definition -->

 > NOTE  global units are defined at the single _IfcProject_ instance, given by _UnitsInContext:IfcUnitAssignment_, the same units are used for the geometric representation items and for the style definitions.